-my organisation?
+I have a Governance Responsibility.
+What are the relevant legal requirements that apply to my organisation?

-Reporting Requirements
+Reporting Requirements 2

 Criminal Conduct

-The welfare of a child (Mandatory Reporting Requirements)
+The welfare of a child (Mandatory Reporting Requirements) 2

 Suitability of existing staff who work with children (responding to allegations) 2

 Checking that prospective staff are suitable (Screening) 3

 What are the child protection legal requirements in my jurisdiction?
 4

 Reporting Criminal Conduct 4

-Failure to report
+Failure to report 4

 Failure to Protect 5

 Children at risk 5

 Screening (wwcc) 5

-Responding to Allegations of Staff conduct 5
+Responding to Allegations of Staff conduct 6

 Child Safe Standards or Principles 6

 How is alleged criminal conduct affecting a child handled in the Church?
 7

 How is a Reportable Allegation handled in the church?
 8

+Where to get help or further information?
+8

+Adsafe 8